How to Launch an Employee Shuttle Program

 Your shuttle program is for your employees, so their input is the most valuable data you can collect.
 Before you assume what they need, ask them directly.
 An anonymous survey is a great way to get honest feedback on their current travel habits and pain points.
 Find out where they live, how long their commute takes, and what their biggest challenges are—whether it’s the cost of gas, unreliable public transit, or the stress of traffic.
 Understanding these transportation barriers is the first step toward designing a program that genuinely improves their daily lives, which can lead to higher job satisfaction and productivity.

-Understand Safety and Compliance Rules
+Get Familiar with Safety and Compliance Rules

 Operating a commuter shuttle isn’t as simple as just putting a bus on the road, especially in the Bay Area.
 San Francisco has a specific Commuter Shuttle Program to manage traffic, reduce congestion, and ensure passenger safety.
 Shuttle operators must be permitted, pay fees, and use designated stops to operate legally.
 These regulations are in place to make sure shared transit works for everyone in the city.
 While it might sound complicated, you don’t have to figure it out alone.
 An experienced local transportation provider will already be familiar with these requirements and can ensure your service is fully compliant from day one.